 Many Passive Houses use special types of ventilator that captures heat from exhaust air and recycle it through the home with incoming fresh air.
 Passive homes often use an electric heat pump instead of a furnace or boiler.
 The resulting heating use is at least 50% less than the cooling and heating consumption of a comparable home in a comaparable climate.

 Are Home Windows Eco Friendly

 Hello!
 We are looking to replace a bunch of windows that are originals from our 1950s home.
 We are trying to find a sustainable option so that 20 years from now when these windows are replaced they don't end up in a landfill forever.

 [Site Editor's Answer]

 Joe, I am not the guy to talk to in terms of the eco friendly properties of home windows.
-Personally, I would say finding windows that lasted for as long a period as possible is probably the best way to "help" the environment.
+Personally, I would say finding replacements that lasted for as long a period as possible is probably the best way to "help" the environment.

 Passive Houses use much thicker walls than a normal home.
 Many PH have walls that are over 1 foot in thickness.
 The thickness will depend on the climate of the area.

 The insulation used on a Passive House will be a much more than a normal home.
 Common passive house insulation options include blown-in fiberglass, blown-in cellulose, and rigid insulation.
 The result is a virtually airtight home that, when tested using a blower door test, is easily 90% more efficient than a normal home.